 1. Proposal Concept and Design (12 to 9 months in advance of travel)

 - Pre-Proposal Planning Meeting.
 During this meeting, our FLiP coordinator will assist you with developing the Course Proposal for your course.
 Follow-up meetings with the FLiP coordinator can be scheduled as needed.

-- Download the Course Proposal Packet — Flip Proposal and Approval Form AND the Faculty Staff International Travel Authorization.pdf [LINK] and Waiver IBP.pdf.
-[LINK] Please complete these with Department Head and Associate Dean signatures.
-If you need a MS Word document format or a sample to help you get started, please contact FLiP.
+- Complete the Course Proposal Packet — Flip Proposal and Approval Form, the FLIP Leader’s Rules & Responsibilities, and the Faculty Staff International Travel Requirements.
+Please complete these with Department Head and Associate Dean signatures.
+If you need a MS Word document format or a sample to help you get started, please contact us.

 - Submitting your FLiP proposal packet to your Department Head and College Dean/Associate Dean for review and approval.
 This process usually takes a few weeks for department head and dean approval and their corresponding letters of support.